Attack helicopter: Operations

 In 2013, the South African National Defence Force announced that it would deploy Denel Rooivalk attack helicopters to the Democratic Republic of the Congo to support the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo.
-This was the first combat deployment for the helicopter.
+This was the helicopter's first combat deployment.
 Three helicopters from 16 Squadron SAAF were deployed to the region and since November 2013 it was involved in heavy fighting alongside the United Nations Force Intervention Brigade, against rebels operating in North Kivu, in particular the M23 militia, which consisted of hardened former government troops equipped with relatively heavy weaponry such as main battle tanks and anti-aircraft weaponry.
-During its first ever combat mission it proved to be instrumental in routing the rebels from their hilltop strongholds during an offensive by the United Nations Force Intervention Brigade and the Military of the Democratic Republic of the Congo.
+During its first-ever combat mission, it proved instrumental in routing the rebels from their hilltop strongholds as part of an offensive by the United Nations Force Intervention Brigade and the Military of the Democratic Republic of the Congo.